stelzinga/MF/MGT_80.Tools.md

 ### Project Phases
 The Project Management Institute defines five phases of Project Management:

-#### 1. Conception & Initiation
+1. Conception & Initiation
-Broad definition of the Project often driven by a Business Case, in turn driven by one of the Change Goals discussed above, which is driven ultimately by a Beneficiary.
+Broad definition of the Project, often driven by a Business Case, in turn driven by one of the Change Goals discussed above, which is driven ultimately by a Beneficiary.
 Deliverables:
 - Key Stakeholders: Staff and Suppliers likely involved in executing the different Tasks of the Project and Sponsors (beneficiary of the Project)
 - Business Case: why the expected Results are desired.
 - Goal: clear description of expected Results.

-#### 2. Definition & Planning
+2. Definition & Planning
 Establish specific Project Objectives according to SMART principles, see [## SMART].
 Deliverables:
 - Scope Statement
 - Gantt Chart with Project, underlying *Streams* (the completion of which being called a *Milestone*) and *Actions* with Start/End/Complete, Owner, and Status.
 See also [MGT: 99.Legend ### Projects] for breakdown of Projects.
 - Risk Management: details of Risks that could materialise and how to mitigate these
 - Communication Plan: manner in which above two items will be reported on over the timeline of the Project including whether Risks have materialised.
 - Definition of KPI, see [##KPI] to be able to perform step 4.

-#### 3. Execution
+3. Execution
 This is actual work done on the Project by the Stakeholders, i.e. execution of the Streams and Actions.

-#### 4. Performance & Control
+4. Performance & Control
 A PM monitors and tracks progress of phase 3. through [MSS: M5] which helps execute the above.

-#### 5. Project Close
+5. Project Close
 The last phase of a Project is the closure.
-The prupose is to formally halt the controibution of resources to the Project, and validate that the deliverables have been acehived (fully or partially).
+The purpose is to formally halt the contribution of resources to the Project, and validate that the deliverables have been achieved (fully or partially).
 The closure of a Project also aids in learning from the successes and mistakes of the Project.
 This in turn will enhance the next Project the PM and the members of the Project will work on.

 ### Project Hierarchy
 As indicated above, Projects are often divided in smaller chunks each with clear deliverables, the total of which is "The Project".
 The following hierarchy is used in this note, but it is perfectly possible to have variations:
  - Project
     - Stream
         - Action

 ### Project Priority
 Inevitably, Projects often have a certain level of priority attached to it.
 One way of managing this is through a notion of *Project Priority* with the following values (in brackets the MSS values): Critical (0-Crit), High (1- High), Medium (2-Med) and Low (3-Low).
 By keeping the number of priorities low, it remains manageable.
 Often they are color coded: Red, Amber, Yellow, Green or Black, Red, Amber, Yellow.
 Project Priority is determined by the beneficiary of the Project.
 However, and particularly if the Project Manager has many Projects to manage, the tendency will be for each Beneficiary to say their Project is the most important and should thus have the highest Priority.
 This is where the Priority Guidelines come in!

 ### Priority Guidelines
 The main idea is to delimit the criteria for a Project (and Stream, Action) to appear under a priority.
 The result of below approach, is that at the *start* of the Roadmap, see [## Roadmap] Projects should be having priority High or Low and that during the year some Projects can appear in Critical, and Medium.
 The duration of a Roadmap is deemed a year, but have a longer or shorter cycle.
 Similar guidelines apply to Streams and Tasks within the Project if they have been defined.

 Note that above approach depends on how Resources are managed.
 It is possible that a Venture keeps some slack in their Project assignments to be able to cope with new Projects arriving during the year.
 The availability or not of such Resources will mostly change in priority Medium.

-#### 0-Crit
+0-Crit
 Applies only to non-planned Projects, i.e., not part of the Roadmap.
 Such un-planned work can only be done for two type of Goals: Secure the Venture (Goal = sec) and Protect the Venture (Goal = pro).
 The reason is that growing or optimising a Venture (Goal = gro or opt) is not something that comes unplanned.
 There should be very few of such unplanned Projects.
 Priority Critical supersedes all existing Projects.
-So the nr of Projects with this priotiry should be kept close to 0, and there can be only as many as required to Protect or Secure a Venture on short term.
+So the number of Projects with this priority should be kept close to 0, and there can be only as many as required to Protect or Secure a Venture on short term.
 In most cases Critical Projects emanate from specific demands or opportunities from the Environment e.g. Regulators, from senior Management or internal Suppliers in control functions, or alternatively by self-identified major zones or risk that were unknown until recently.
-Note that in MSS items of PlanningType = Venture, or Chg Goal are flagged Critical as well.
-This asures that they are always picked up on when doing filtering on priority).
+Note that in MSS items of Planning Type = Venture, or Chg Goal are flagged Critical as well.
+This assures that they are always picked up on when doing filtering on priority).

-#### 1-High
+1-High
 This priority should be given to those Projects planned for this years' Roadmap.
 This priority can also be given to Projects that appear during the year, and that if they would have been known about at the start of the Roadmap, they would have been in the Roadmap.
 This may, however, mean that other Priority 1-High Projects need to be reclassified!
 Declassifying existing Projects' priority depends on a) whether existing High Projects were completed before their deadline and b) Resources, which may have increased.

-#### 2-Med
+2-Med
 This criticality is used for any Project that is not Critical or High but that ideally should be done during the year nevertheless.
-The real purpose of this criticality is to keep track of existing Projects without working on them.
+The real purpose of this criticality is to keep track of existing Projects without prioritising work on them.
 This helps keeping track of need for Resources and such Projects may be used as input for the Roadmap the year after.
 Note that if a Venture uses a planning approach where Resources are not fully allocated to Projects for the Roadmap, then this priority represents those Projects that can be worked on *in addition* to the Roadmap.
 Thus, Projects with this priority are worked on if there is some slack in the Planning *by design*!

-#### 3-Low
+3-Low
-Anything that will not be done this year but the year after i.e. it is known at the start of the year that this will not be worked on!
+Anything that will not be done this year but the year after i.e., it is known at the start of the year that this will not be worked on!
 This priority acts as a placeholder.
 Note that any residual Project not finished from above three cases will likely also move to next year but unless they are de-prioritised they will have a 1-High Priority at the start of the year.
 It is very well possible that all Priority Low projects are flagged under Goal = tmp to clear out the Projects that  are not being worked on.

-#### 4-non
+4-non
 This Priority is used for anything that is not the above (in MSS it is used for the Run i.e. Run Goals, Routines, Subs and Drills).

-#### 5-tbc
+5-tbc
 This Priority is temporary and means what it says: To Be Confirmed.
 It is entered as a placeholder for items for which the priority still needs to be defined.

-NB: if the Prioritiy of Projects is never established, or if a Project is deemed not worthy of investing in anymore it should be deleted.
+NB: if the Priority of Projects is never established, or if a Project is deemed not worthy of investing in anymore it should be deleted.

 ### Project Urgency
 In addition to the manual priority described above, there is a notion of *urgency* caused by an approaching deadline of the Project (End Time).

 The following gives a good indication of urgency.
 By using this approach it can be easily programmed in MMS.
 The approach avoids maintaining an actual level of completion of the Project (not tracked in MSS) and uses only the duration between Today and End time.
 Similar observations apply to Streams and Actions.

-#### 0-Crit
+0-Crit
 Projects that are overdue:
     Today >    End Date

 In MSS this Urgency is also used for Chg Goals.

-#### 1-High
+1-High
 Projects within 1 week of the deadline:
     Today < End Date
     Today => End Date - 7

-#### 2-Med
+2-Med
 Projects within 1-2 weeks of the deadline:
     Today <    End Date - 7
     Today => End Date - 14

-#### 3-Low
+3-Low
 Projects more than two weeks of the deadline.
     Today <    End Date - 14

-#### 4-non
+4-non
 Projects that are completed.
 In MSS it is also used for Run Goals, Routines, Subs and Drills.
 ________________________________________
 ## Gantt Chart (Framework)